cortexproject/cortex/docs/api/_index.md

 GET /multitenant_alertmanager/configs
 ```

-List all Alertmanager configurations that are currently loaded.
+List all Alertmanager configurations.
+This endpoint is not part of alertmanager-API and is always available regardless of whether alertmanager-API is enabled or not.
+It should not be exposed to end users.
 This endpoint returns a YAML dictionary with all the Alertmanager configurations and `200` status code on success.

 ### Alertmanager ring status

 ```